-Over time, they can manifest effects into the physical body.
+Over time, they can manifest effects in the physical body.

-“Stress is not going away.
-We cannot vaccinate against it nor can we cure it with a pill,” said Shanta Rishi Dube, PhD, an associate professor at Georgia State University who has
+“[Stressors are] not going away.
+We cannot vaccinate against it nor can we cure it with a pill,” explained Shanta Rishi Dube, PhD, an associate professor at Georgia State University who has

 The new study has a few advancements over previous studies on the topic.